Home | Browse Topics | Individual rights & freedoms | Discrimination | Proving discrimination: Some specific issues

 Human Rights Act 1993, s 21(2)(a)

-It’s illegal discrimination if you’re discriminated against because of something about a friend or relative of yours, rather than something directly about you – for example, if your parents are lesbian partners.
+It’s illegal if you’re discriminated against because of something about a friend or relative of yours, rather than something directly about you – for example, if your parents are lesbian partners.

 What if someone discriminates against me on the basis of a mistake?